mehmetozkaya/TranslationMigrate/README.md

 # TranslationMigrate
-Move Translation from Dev to MasterDev Envirement
+Move Translation records from Dev to MasterDev Envirement Using Xrm assembly, connect dynamics organization service and compare translations.